PepegaSan/transcript_multi_tool_xtts/README.md

 ## Install (Windows)

+**Update**
+Created a web installer, you need 5 GB of space Download the  web installer from the release
+Let it download the files and start the software

 1. Install **Python 3.11 or 3.10** from [python.org](https://www.python.org/downloads/windows/) and enable the **“py launcher”** (recommended).
 Alternatively use **Miniconda/Anaconda** and pick conda mode in the installer.
 2. Run **`install.bat`** and choose **venv (1)**, **conda (2)**, or **PATH python (3)** when prompted.
 The script writes **`.python_for_start_gui.txt`** (ignored by git) and creates or updates **`ui_settings.json`** (local-only; not committed—defaults work if the file is missing).
 3. Start the app with **`start_gui.bat`**.